-- 1) If possible, the team member/student affected should politely but firmly advise the offender that his or her behavior is unwelcome and request that it stop immediately.
+- If possible, the team member/student affected should politely but firmly advise the offender that his or her behavior is unwelcome and request that it stop immediately.
 The individual may not realize that his or her behavior is offensive and often this action alone will end the unwelcome advances or behavior.
-It is not necessary for a team member/student to speak directly to the offender if he or she feels uncomfortable or believes that negative consequences may result. - 2) If for any reason a team member/student does not wish to address the offender directly, or if such action does not end the offensive conduct, the team member/student should notify the School of Nursing Program Administrator, or any member of the Human Resources Department.
-Any complaint of harassment or discrimination received by any member of management must be reported to any Human Resources or School of Nursing team member.
+It is not necessary for a team member/student to speak directly to the offender if he or she feels uncomfortable or believes that negative consequences may result. - 2) If for any reason a team member/student does not wish to address the offender directly, or if such action does not end the offensive conduct, the team member/student should notify the School of Nursing Director or any member of the Human Resources Department.
+Any complaint of harassment or discrimination received by any member of management must be reported to any Human Resources or School of Nursing team member. - 3) Any complaint of harassment or discrimination received by any member of management must be reported to Human Resources Management. - 4) The team member making the report must report to the Director of Employment & Organization Development.